ermesonandrade/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Course Project

-## The "run_analysis.R" perform the following steps:
+## The "run_analysis.R" performs the following steps:

 Merging the training and the test sets to create one data set.
 * Reading training data.Reading testing data.